Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 ```

 The last use I wish to present is in regards to Shelldock Isle + Emrakul Piles.
-You can use it to protect the pile against a couple of Legacy staples that are also
+You can use CB to protect the pile against a couple of Legacy staples that are also
 incidentally hate cards against such piles.

 Example: